jobannon/deployadactyl/README.md

 ## How It Works

-Deployadactyl works by utilizing the [Cloud Foundry CLI](http://docs.cloudfoundry.org/cf-cli/) to push an application.
-The general flow is to get a list of Cloud Foundry instances, check that the instances are available, download an artifact, log into each instance, and concurrently call `cf push` in the deploying applications directory.
-If an application fails to deploy on any instance, Deployadactyl will automatically roll the application back to the previous version.
+Deployadactyl works by utilizing the [Cloud Foundry CLI](http://docs.cloudfoundry.org/cf-cli/) to manage applications.
+The general flow is to get a list of Cloud Foundry instances, check that the instances are available, log into each instance, and concurrently execute the requested operation on each instance.
+If the requested operation fails, Deployadactyl will automatically revert the application back to the previous state.
+For example, in the case of deploying an application, the specified artifact will be downloaded and `cf push` will be called concurrently in the deploying applications directory on each CF instance.
+If the push fails on any instance, the application will be reverted to the version that was previously deployed on all instances.

 ## Why Use Deployadactyl?

 As an application grows, it will have multiple foundations for each environment.
-These scaling foundations make deploying an application time consuming and difficult to manage.
-If any errors occur during a deployment it can greatly increase downtime.
+These scaling foundations make managing an application time consuming and difficult to manage.
+Deployment errors can greatly increase downtime and result in inconsistent state of the application across all foundations..

 Deployadactyl makes the process easy and efficient with:

 - Management of multiple environment configurations
-- Concurrent deployments across environment foundations
+- Concurrent deployments and running state management across environment foundations
 - Automatic rollbacks for failures or errors
-- Prechecking foundation availablity before deployments
+- Prechecking foundation availablity before managing applicaiton state
 - Event handlers for third-party services